dafacto/moneyforsomething/_chapters/02_who_this_guide_is_for.md

 intro: Hint—it’s for you!
 ---

-Time is an essential ingredient in achieving financial freedom through the approach described in this guide.
-For that reason, this guide will be particularly relevant to those in their 20s, 30s and early 40s—i.e. those with enough time to experience the power of compounding returns.
+Time is an essential ingredient in achieving financial freedom through the investing approach described in this book.

+For that reason, this book will be particularly relevant to those younger than 40—i.e. those with enough time to benefit from the power of compounding returns.

-At the same time, inflation will erode the value of savings kept in a bank account, and the investing approach discussed here has historically provided a return above inflation.
-Regardless of age, everyone should be interested in at least preserving the value of their savings, and should therefore find valuable information in Money for Something.
+At the same time, inflation erodes the value of savings kept in a bank account, and the investing approach taught here has historically provided a return above inflation.

+Regardless of age, *everyone* should be interested in at least preserving the value of their savings, and can therefore benefit from the information in Money for Something.